okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 ### Fn::Sub

 (Or as !Sub) is used to substitute variables from a text.
 It's a very handy function that will allow you to fully customize your templates.

+For example, you can combine !Sub with References or AWS Pseudo variables.